-2017 saw two of my pieces staged in Manchester Peg & Bessie and Ring.
+2017 saw two of my pieces staged – Peg & Bessie and Ring.
 In 2018 monologue Physical was part of Manc Made Festival and Peg & Bessie returned for the GM Festival.

-I’m currently working on a musical play Won’t Somebody Dance With Me? and Mono an evening of monologues.
+Next -comedy Won’t Somebody Dance With Me? and Mono, a quartet of monologues.

 The play is about the lives, laughs, loves and losses of two sisters in their late 60’s.
-A past generation of women, married for 40+ years to their companions, who suddenly find themselves widowed.
-Few will know that type of loss now because many couples don’t last the course now.
-Those women were strong with an admirable stoicism to somehow keep on going.
-This was the starting point of the piece for me which was inspired by my two funny, lovely, occasionally barmy Aunties, brought wonderfully to life in this production by Julie Root and Gill Powell.
+A past generation of women, married for 40+ years who suddenly find themselves widowed.
+Those women were strong with an admirable stoicism to keep on going.
+This was the starting point of the piece for me which was inspired by my two funny, lovely, occasionally barmy Aunties.